ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-smart-notifications.md

 ---
-title: Work With Smart Notifications and Specify When You See Them | Microsoft Docs
+title: Work With Smart Notifications and Specify When You See Them
 description: You can receive notifications that inform you about status changes or events, for example, an overdue balance or low inventory.
-author: bholtorf
+author: brentholtorf

-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.date: 04/01/2021
+ms.search.form:
 ms.author: bholtorf

 ---